 failed to produce a R&B hit.

-performance in Cincinnati, he fell off the stage injuring
+during a live performance in Cincinnati, he fell off the stage injuring

 himself.
 Green saw this as a further sign from god and retired from

 secular music devoting his time to preaching.
 He released a series

 of gospel albums throughout the 1980’s and even reunited with

 on the A&M label.

-collaborating with Annie Lenox on the hit single
+music in 1988, collaborating with Annie Lenox on the hit single

-“Put a little

-in Good Hands”.
+“Your Hearts in Good Hands”.
 This album was positively

 received by the music critics, but failed to hit.
 2003 saw his first

 release for the Blue Note record label “I Can’t Stop”,

 Ok” followed in early 2005 and proves that Al Green’s